mui/material-ui/docs/src/pages/customization/css-in-js.md

 It is about 8 kB (minified and gzipped) and is extensible via a [plugins](https://github.com/cssinjs/jss/blob/master/docs/plugins.md) API.

 If you end up using this styling solution in your codebase, you're going to need to *learn the API*.
 The best place to start is by looking at the features that each [plugin](http://cssinjs.org/plugins) provides.
-Material-UI uses the [jss-preset-default](http://cssinjs.org/jss-preset-default) module.
+Material-UI uses [few of them](./plugins).
 You can always add new plugins if needed with the [`JssProvider`](https://github.com/cssinjs/react-jss#custom-setup) helper.

 If you wish to build your own instance of `jss` **and** support *rtl* make sure you also include the [jss-rtl](https://github.com/alitaheri/jss-rtl) plugin.
 Check the jss-rtl [readme](https://github.com/alitaheri/jss-rtl#simple-usage) to learn how.